 - group1

 A vector of cell IDs or a character vector specifying the cells that belong to the first group.
 If both group.by and group1 are provided, group1 takes precedence.
+For pseudobulk analysis, this parameter is interpreted as the first condition label.

 - group2

 A vector of cell IDs or a character vector specifying the cells that belong to the second group.
 This parameter is only used when group.by or group1 is provided.
+For pseudobulk analysis, this parameter is interpreted as the second condition label.

 - cells1